 Tips for Getting Off Omeprazole

 The effort to stop the medication is worthwhile.
 Such proton pump inhibitor drugs (PPIs) have multiple frightening side effects, especially when used for a long time.
-The most recent bad news on this front is that such medications can increase the risk of a heart attack by about 20% (PLoS One, June 10, 2015).
+Such medications may increase the risk of a heart attack by about 20% (PLoS One, June 10, 2015).